pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW.md

 > *(Continued) For <u>[Spark 40 OOW cases in CA, AU, UK]</u>, please request a corresponding B-stock unit for the replacement.
 >
 > *Certain known issues will require filling in extra information when requesting replacement.
-Please see [[Process per product]].
+Please see [[Warranty Service Process per product]].

 Logistics team should send out the replacement within roughly 2 days.
 The shipping information will be available in [SKULabs](https://docs.google.com/presentation/d/1mV6JgZ9rcZR58MPT-T2y8dGSshv2lfZfOS2Niw2qFRs/edit?usp=sharing).